ASK THE EDITOR

 Bewildered in Brooklyn, NY

-Dear Bewildered: Paperboy is three free tools for working with Markdown — a plain-text way of formatting writing that uses simple symbols instead of toolbar buttons.
-There is a desktop editor for drafting, a Chrome side panel for grabbing articles off the web, and an embeddable widget for site owners.
+Dear Bewildered: Paperboy is four free tools for working with Markdown — a plain-text way of formatting writing that uses simple symbols instead of toolbar buttons.
+There is a desktop editor for drafting, a Chrome side panel for grabbing articles off the web, a command-line edition for the terminal, and an embeddable widget for site owners.
 Think of it as a portable newsroom for people who prefer their text clean and their corners sharp.

 Is Paperboy free?
 I've been burned before by 'free' tools that suddenly want my credit card.